 .
 The CBPR system balances the flow of information and data across borders while at the same time providing effective protection for personal information, essential to trust and confidence in the online marketplace.

-DPS will be engaged in a stocktake of the APEC Privacy Framework.
-A working group was created to determine the elements and scope of the stocktake that will focus on the domestic and international implementation of the framework.
-Member economies are encouraged to update their Data Privacy Individual Action Plans (IAPs) which would help in the stocktake that DPS intends to.
+DPS is currently engaged in a stocktake of the APEC Privacy Framework.
+A working group was created to determine the elements and scope of the stocktake that will focus on the domestic and international implementation of the framework while taking into account developments in technology and business environment.